harrysan/govalid/README.md

 # GoValid

-ValidationLib is a lightweight validation library for Golang designed to simplify data structure validation using tags in structs.
+GoValid is a lightweight validation library for Golang designed to simplify data structure validation using tags in structs.
 It supports built-in rules like `required`, `min`, `max`, and `email`, and allows users to define custom validation rules.

 ---